frohro/6302view/docs.md

 Because the ESP32 has a second core, it is desirable to run the `CommManager` over there, rather than on the primary core, to open up headroom. `cm.step` in your `loop` routine will still work; however, it's only sugar offering timing control. `cm.headroom()` returns the headroom for your `loop` routine because it is likely to be more useful than the headroom for the task running on the second core, which is generally constant around six microseconds off of the step period.

-The ESP32 also supports communication over WebSockets.
+The ESP32 also supports communication over WebSockets, like the ESP8266.